looi-wh/HintOfGreenCSS/README.md

 - Colours are based on a popular template
 - Little spinkle of green everywhere, but never too much
 - Lighter theme for video playback (better if you see for yourself)
-- Disabled blurring on Safari (performance issues)
+- Disabled blurring on Safari (browser performance issues)
 - Better support for mobile devices
 - Works extremely beautiful with backdrop enabled
 - Some playful colouring at unexpected places (you will like it)